Janquoh/Janquoh/README.md

 # Janquoh
-Just a game being created by Eduardo Tomás :)
+Just a game being created by Eduardo and Tomás :)